pingcap/tidb-operator/deploy/aliyun/README.md

 ## Access the DB

-You can connect the TiDB cluster via the bastion instance, all necessary information are in the output printed after installation is finished:
+You can connect the TiDB cluster via the bastion instance, all necessary information are in the output printed after installation is finished (replace the `<>` parts with values from the output):

 ```shell
 $ ssh -i credentials/<cluster_name>-bastion-key.pem root@<bastion_ip>